ravnhq/DB-Nerdery-Challenges/README.md

 ```

-4. Get the three users with the most value after making movements.
+4. Get the three users with the most money after making movements.

 ```
 Your query here